- Academic Misconduct Policy

 The archive of exams is maintained by the Law Library.
 Exam questions are retained on file and accessible for student review at the discretion of the instructor.
 Past exams, when available, may be in hard copy or electronic format.

 Exam deviations are granted only in limited circumstances.
 Course exam dates are posted along with course schedule information at the time of course registration, thus the fact that a student's course selections result in multiple exams in a single day or other short period will not provide grounds for a deviation.
-Students may apply to the director of student services to take an examination at a time other than that for which it is regularly scheduled only when facing an unforeseeable hardship such as a medical problem, a death in the family, unavoidable employment conflict, etc. and this request must be done in accordance with dates posted on the academic calendar.
+Students may apply to the director of student affairs to take an examination at a time other than that for which it is regularly scheduled only when facing an unforeseeable hardship such as a medical problem, a death in the family, unavoidable employment conflict, etc. and this request must be done in accordance with dates posted on the academic calendar.
 Failure to sit for an exam when scheduled and without an approved exam deviation will (in the great majority of cases) result in a failing grade for that exam.
 Exam Deviation Request Form »

 Exam Schedule (Times, Dates and Locations)

 Students may produce their proctored exam responses using their own laptops provided that (1) all appropriate software has been downloaded and validated according to the dates on the academic calendar and (2) such an option is permitted by the instructor.
 Subject to availability, students without personal laptops may request use of the library laptops.
 Only in very rare and limited circumstances will students be able to use their laptops without use of exam software.
-In even fewer circumstances will students be able to use their laptops to access their course notes during an exam.
-Therefore, all students who have the option to consult course notes during an exam, will do so in printed version.

 The use of laptop is highly encouraged for take home exams, though written take home exams are permitted.
 The use of exam software is not required for take home exams; students may produce their exams using the software of their choosing.